MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-invoice-jobs.md

 You can invoice the whole job from the **Job Task Lines** page or only invoice selected billable lines from the **Planning Lines** page.
 Invoicing can be done after the job is finished or at certain intervals during the job's progress based on an invoicing schedule.

 > [!NOTE]
 > If you select **Billable** in the **Job Line Type** field on the purchase documents for job-related purchases, then job planning lines that are ready to be invoiced to the customer are created.
 For more information, see [Manage Project Supplies](projects-how-manage-project-supplies.md).

-## <a name="to-create-and-post-a-job-sales-invoice"></a>To create and post a job sales invoice
+## <a name="to-create-multiple-job-sales-invoices"></a>To create multiple job sales invoices
 You can create an invoice for a job or for one or more job tasks for a customer when either the work to be invoiced is complete or the date for invoicing based on an invoicing schedule has been reached.

-From the **Jobs** page, you can invoice a customer by selecting the job, and then choosing the **Create Job Sales Invoice** action.
 The following procedure shows how to use a batch job to invoice multiple jobs.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Create Sales Invoice**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. Set filters if you want to limit the jobs that the batch job will process.
 4. Choose the **OK** button to create the invoices.

+You can review and post created invoices in the **Sales Invoices** window.

+> [!NOTE]
+> Alternatively, invoice a customer by selecting the job, and then choosing the **Create Job Sales Invoice** action.

-## <a name="to-create-multiple-job-sales-invoices-from-job-planning-lines"></a>To create multiple job sales invoices from job planning lines
+## <a name="to-create-and-post-job-sales-invoice-from-job-planning-lines"></a>To create and post job sales invoice from job planning lines
 You can create an invoice from a job planning lines, and indicate at that time the quantity of the item, resource, or general ledger account that you want to invoice.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Jobs**, and then choose the related link.